Telerik-Verified-Plugins/AppleWatch/README.md

 |table|Table|
 |map|Map|

-To be clear: this means you can't show a map above a table, but since the glance has very limit space you probably only want one of those at a time anyway.
+To be clear: this means you can't show a map above a table, but since the glance has very limited space you probably only want one of those at a time anyway.
+That being said if you need f.i. a label in the bottom section, let us know at the GitHub repository and we'll consider adding it.

 ##Loading an app page